 The measure was also validated by Rhew et al. (2010) in a sample of 521 sixth grade students with an average age of 11.5.
 They conducted interviews with these students and determined that the MSQ-Self was able to discriminate depressed and non-depressed children with moderate accuracy.
 At a cut point of four, where sensitivity and specificity most closely intersected, the MSQ-Self had a sensitivity of 0.66, and specificity of 0.61.
 This study also provides the non-depressed sample (n = 476) and depressed children sample (n=36), with means and standard deviations below:

 Scores on the MFQ-Self range from 0 to 26, with higher scores indicating greater depressive symptomatology experienced by the child.
-Scores are also presented as percentile ranks according to Rhew’s (et al., 2010) non-depressed sample and a depressed samples.
+Scores are also presented as two percentile ranks according to Rhew’s (2010) non-depressed and a depressed samples.

 In the original paper detailing the development of the MFQ (Angold et al., 1995), analysis of sensitivity and specificity for cut-off scores cut-off score of 8.
 Rhew et al. (2010) suggested a lower cut-off score of only 4.

 When administered on more than one occasion a graph is produced showing change in symptoms over time compared to the depressed and non-depressed child samples.